OpenFolf/project-report-vuepress/docs/technical-overview/README.md

 ## Jamstack

-The Jamstack is an architecture or an approach to building websites and applications.
-It brings together JavaScript, APIs and markup, but those are the three core components used to create websites that are fast and highly dynamic.
-In essence Jamstack is an approach on how to build single page websites.
-But they are only single page in the technical meaning of the word because the site has only one HTML site.
+The _Jamstack_ is an architecture or an approach to building websites and applications.
+It brings together _JavaScript_, _APIs_ and markup, but those are the three core components used to create websites that are fast and highly dynamic.
+In essence _Jamstack_ is an approach on how to build single page websites.
+But they are only single page in the technical meaning of the word because the site has only one _HTML_ site.
 But a single page application can be highly dynamic and contain number of routes from the user’s perspective.
 In contrast to the more traditional, server site rendered websites, single page applications rely on the end user’s browser to do most of the heavy lifting.
 Because most of the logic is contained within the _application_, when a user wants to route to a different page, the _application_ does not have to wait for some remote server to serve up the content and redirect the user, but has the potential to redirect the user instantly.
-This makes single page applications responsive and Jamstack sites are well suited to meet the demands of today’s mobile-first web.
+This makes single page applications responsive and _Jamstack_ sites are well suited to meet the demands of today’s mobile-first web.

-The Jamstack isn’t any one specific technology and it is not driven by any large company.
-There is not a standards body that controls or defines it but instead the Jamstack is a movement, a community collection of best practices and workflows that result in high speed websites that are a joy to work on.
+The _Jamstack_ isn’t any one specific technology and it is not driven by any large company.
+There is not a standards body that controls or defines it but instead the _Jamstack_ is a movement, a community collection of best practices and workflows that result in high speed websites that are a joy to work on.

-Some of the characteristics of the Jamstack:
+Some of the characteristics of the _Jamstack_:

-- Resilient to heavy traffic and globally distributed via CDN
+- Resilient to heavy traffic and globally distributed via _CDN_
-- Developer friendly Git based workflows
+- Developer friendly _Git_ based workflows
-- Modular design and consumes other services via APIs
+- Modular design and consumes other services via _APIs_

 ## Version Control